KellyHarthan/Capstone_KellyHarthan/README.md

 - [Dashboard](#dashboard)

 ---

 ## Motivation
 I have loved music for as long as I can remember.
 Even before I could play or sing, I used to write poems and songs.
 I started playing music in my late teens and have continued down the road songwriting and telling stories.
-Music was what initially bought me to Nashville about two years ago.
+Music was what initially brought me to Nashville about two years ago.
 When I had the opportunity to dig into any topic, music was a natural first choice.

-The Billboard HOT 100 is one of the most popular and longest running music charts used today currently being in it’s 64th year.
+The Billboard HOT 100 is one of the most popular and longest running music charts used today, currently being in its 64th year.
 It is a wealth of knowledge regarding the most popular tracks over the past six to seven decades.
 Billboard alone can speak volumes about the popular artists and music styles of the day.
 However, it does not have the capacity to analyze the music itself for broader changes in composition.

 Enter Spotify.
 Spotify is a digital music, podcast, and video service that gives you access to millions of songs and other content from creators all over the world.
-With digitalization and adavnced alogorythms, we are able to look at and understand music in a whole new way.
-The algorithm used leverages Convolutional Neural Networks that use clustering to identify similarities in time signature, key, mode, tempo and loudness based on its audio waveform.
-This is done per-track, so it is easy to compare across genres and time analyzing the differnces in features such as timing, key, tempo, energy, etc.
+With digitalization and advanced algorithms, we are able to look at and understand music in a whole new way.
+The algorithm leverages Convolutional Neural Networks that use clustering to identify similarities in time signature, key, mode, tempo and loudness based on its audio waveform.
+This is done per-track, so it is easy to compare across genres and time, analyzing the differences in features such as timing, key, tempo, energy, etc.

-These two data sources provided an exciting opportunity to combine the history and statistics found in the annual Billoard HOT 100, with Spotify’s ‘Audio Features’ to understand at a deeper level the musical elements of each track and across time.
+These two data sources provided an exciting opportunity to combine the history and statistics found in the annual Billboard HOT 100, with Spotify’s ‘Audio Features’ to understand at a deeper level the musical elements of each track and across time.

 ---
 ## Data Sources
 - [Billboard](https://www.billboard.com/charts/hot-100/)
 - [Spotify](https://developer.spotify.com/)
   -	Spotify for Developers
   -	Audio Features
   -	Track Info
   -	Artist Info
   -	Genre’s
   -	Playlists

 ---
 ## Data Questions:
 1. Can we use Spotify’s ‘Audio Features’ to identify trends in  the most popular music reported by the Billboard HOT 100 over the last 50 years?
 2. What are the most significant audio features determining charting tracks?
 3. Are there differences in the presence of these core audio elements when looking at averages of the top 100, top 10 or the chart-topping artists?
 4. What does the popularity of genres tell us about the progression popular music styles over the decades?